PunchThrough/styleguide/javascript.md

 }
 ```

-#### Anonymous functions
+### Anonymous functions

-* No space between function and opening paren.
+* Don't add a space between the function and opening paren.
-* One space after each comma in the signature.
+* Add one space after each comma in the signature.
-* One space after the closing paren.
+* Add one space after the closing paren.

 **Preferred:**